Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner: Introduction

 This issue can be resolved by using open Hele-Shaw burners with a central inlet.
 An exemplary series of work was conducted by researchers at Tohoku University \cite{kumar2007formation, kumar2007pattern, fan2009experimental, fan2013flame}, who used a burner-heated circular Hele-Shaw cell with well-controlled temperature profiles to investigate various flame patterns and their transition dynamics.
 Under external heating, the wall quenching effects were inhibited, enabling sustained propagation of the flame within the interior of the cell.
 In particular, an interesting pattern of rotating flames (spiral-like \cite{kumar2007pattern} or Pelton-like \cite{fan2009experimental}) was observed at average wall temperatures around 800 K. These self-sustained traveling flames are intriguing as they can modify the effective burning rate and total thermal power beyond the limits of their stationary counterparts, in a manner similar to rotating detonation waves in pressure-gain combustion systems \cite{zhou2016progress}.

 However, the exact range of conditions under which such rotating flames can exist remains largely unknown.
 In particular, it would be interesting to determine whether flame rotation can be sustained in the absence of external heating, i.e., in cold/unheated Hele-Shaw cells.
+From an engineering standpoint, the absence of continuous external heating is important because it makes the operating regime more relevant to practical compact combustors subject to strong heat losses.

 In a very recent study, we reported a stable pattern of rotating flames formed along the side edge of an unheated Hele-Shaw burner \cite{Nie2026Hele}.
-These flames were observed only under fuel-rich conditions, where the excess fuel in the reactive mixture created a traveling double-flame structure, with a head of partially premixed flame gliding along the exterior of the burner edge and a tail of fully premixed flame extending into the interior of the burner.
-Before the current study, it was unclear whether a rotating flame pattern could be sustained completely inside an unheated Hele-Shaw burner and under fuel-lean conditions, where the influence of ambient air outside the burner could be eliminated.
+Those flames were observed only under fuel-rich conditions, where the excess fuel created a traveling doublet structure, with a partially premixed branch gliding along the burner edge and a fully premixed branch extending into the interior.
+Reaction with the ambient air outside the burner played a critical role in the formation of such rotating flames.
+However, it remains uncertain whether a rotating flame could be sustained completely inside an unheated Hele-Shaw burner, especially under fuel-lean conditions.
+This is particularly important because lean-premixed combustion in confined space is widely pursued to improve efficiency and reduce emission in practical applications, whereas the lower burning velocity and stronger wall heat loss make flame stabilization substantially more difficult \cite{wan2017dynamics, veeraragavan2015flame, huang2009dynamics}.

-The current study is motivated to revisit the rotating flame phenomenon, with necessary modifications to confine the flame to the interior of the Hele-Shaw burner.
-Inspired by the cavity flame-holders used in supersonic combustion \cite{ben2001cavity,WANG20132073,YANG2026114807}, we introduce a miniature annulus cavity midway across the burner radius.
-This cavity generates a local low-speed zone via rapid flow expansion and effectively traps the flame inside the burner, thereby creating an isolated environment that enables a direct experimental study of rotating flame formation and transitions between different flame modes.
-Based on this platform, we thoroughly investigate the characteristics of rotating flame dynamics, the mechanisms of flame stabilization and mode transition, and the range of conditions under which rotating flames occur.
+The present study revisits the rotating-flame phenomenon with a modified burner configuration that confines the flame to the interior of the Hele-Shaw burner.
+Inspired by cavity-based flame holders, which have long been used to enhance flame stability by generating recirculation and low-velocity regions in combustors \cite{ben2001cavity, WANG20132073, wan2015experimental, YANG2026114807}, we introduce a miniature annular cavity located midway along the burner radius.
+This cavity creates a local low-speed zone through rapid flow expansion and effectively traps the flame inside the burner, thereby establishing an isolated environment for directly studying rotating-flame formation and transitions between different flame modes.
+Using this platform, we determine the conditions for the occurrence of rotation flames and explore the transitions mechanisms between rotating, steady, and locally extinguished flame states.